danbaruka/safrochain-node/safrochain_validator_guide.md

-# Safrochain Validator Setup and Maintenance Guide (Professional Edition)
+# Safrochain Validator Setup and Maintenance Guide

 This guide provides a comprehensive and professional walkthrough to setting up and maintaining a validator node on the Safrochain testnet.
 It includes secure wallet creation, key management, validator registration, profile updates, recovery processes, unjailing procedures, redelegation, and reward handling.